Meet Ken

 After Monticello, Ken joined an engineering firm and managed upgrades to water management systems in the 6th District.
 He worked with contractors and municipalities in Roanoke, Elkton, Augusta County, and Woodstock to protect our rivers and the Chesapeake Bay.
 Ken learned about the essential role of farmers and rural communities in protecting our environment.

-Ken settled in Rockingham County on a small farm with his fiance, Michele Thomas.
+Ken settled in Rockingham County on a small farm with his fiancée, Michele.
 January 6, 2021, upended his vision of organic farming in retirement.

 “If we don’t get back to pragmatic problem solving, mutual respect, and putting country before party, our democracy will not survive.
 We can do better.”